NilaknaW/SmartGlow/README.md

-# smart-bulb
+# SmartGlow

-This is the codebase for the electronic design project for the semester 2 module EN1190 2024.
+Electronic design project for the semester 2 module EN1190 2024.